 Stupak and Theodoropoulos suggest talking to your florist about wedding table number styles you love, from framed and scripted to acrylic, to make sure the overall vibe on the table works together.

 Ready to start thinking up your own table numbers?
-Then click through to see more styles we love!
+Here are 35 ideas we love.

 Try Florals and Gold

 Is there anything better than a splash of gold detailing?
 We love the way this stunning gold foil design pairs with a gorgeous floral centerpiece.
 This look would work well for a late summer wedding, embracing the bounty of harvest, or even switch up the color palette to incorporate the look into fall.

 Go for a modern look with marble.
 This is a dreamy idea for a winter wedding, but it can be utilized with any color palette.
 Search for pieces of marble in a shape you love and have numbers printed on top.
 You could even use a white paint pen if you're up for the DIY route.

 While it's important for florals and table numbers to have a complementary, cohesive look, you can also go all-in, opting for a matching look.
 Consider incorporating small, framed table numbers that feature hand-painted replicas of your floral centerpieces.
 We love this idea for a garden-inspired summer wedding.

 Go Modern With Handmade Table Numbers